 There will be people who will resist the change.
 It is inevitable.
 But you don’t want to focus on this group just now and slow down your progress overall.
 Sidestep them.
 Come back to them if you must, but in the initial stages, focus on those with less resistance to change.

-There will come a point when the entire organisation is successfully using the platform and working in new ways.
+There will come the point when the entire organisation is successfully using the platform and working in new ways.
 Your resistant group will eventually come on board.
 If the way they work, no longer works, because everyone else is working in a new way.
-Well, you know what will happen.
-The change will be driven naturally.
+Well, you know what will happen; naturally, driven change will occur.

 The proof is in the pudding.